Cuartel de Santo Domingo: The Fort today

-Currently, the fort serves as the headquarters and training camp of the Philippine National Police's Special Action Force and as a detention center for many big-time political detainees such as former President Joseph Estrada, Moro National Liberation Front (MNLF) chair Nur Misuari, former Senator Gregorio Honasan and PDAF scam mastermind Janet Lim-Napoles.
+Currently, the fort serves as the headquarters and training camp of the Philippine National Police's Special Action Force and as a detention center for many big-time political detainees such as former president Joseph Estrada, Moro National Liberation Front (MNLF) chair Nur Misuari, former senator Gregorio Honasan, and Janet Lim-Napoles.
 Since it now served as prisoners of high-profile detainees, the cuartel is off-limits to the public.
 The use of the fort as a detention facility was strongly opposed by Laguna's 1st District Representative Dan Fernandez.

 The southwestern part of the fort was realigned to make way for the construction of the Santa Rosa City Exit of Cavite–Laguna Expressway.

 Management

-Since 2000, the people of Santa Rosa through an organization called Kilusan Cuartel de Santo Domingo have "wanted to return the fort to the Local Government Unit of Santa Rosa from the ownership of the military and the police".
-Laguna 1st District Representative Dan Fernandez also appealed to Congress that the government unit owns it and not the military nor the police.
+Since 2000, the people of Santa Rosa, through an organization called Kilusan Cuartel de Santo Domingo, have "wanted to return the fort to the Local Government Unit of Santa Rosa from the ownership of the military and the police".
+Laguna 1st District Representative Dan Fernandez also appealed to Congress that the government unit owns it, not the military nor the police.